corbindavenport/imageshare/DEV.md

 # Development information

-ImageShare is built to run on [Heroku](https://heroku.com).
+ImageShare was originally built to run on [Heroku](https://heroku.com), but the current live version now runs on [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform).
+It is no longer actively tested on Heroku, but still uses the Deploy to Heroku service and should be compatible with all implementations.

 ## Deploying on Heroku

-You can deploy it to your own Heroku account [here](https://heroku.com/deploy?template=https://github.com/corbindavenport/image-share), or you can use the [Heroku CLI](https://toolbelt.heroku.com/) after the repository is cloned to your computer:
+You can deploy it to your own Heroku account [through the website](https://heroku.com/deploy?template=https://github.com/corbindavenport/imageshare), or you can use [Heroku CLI](https://toolbelt.heroku.com/) after the repository is cloned to your computer:

 ```
 heroku login